Pink-spotted hawkmoth -- (Agrius cingulata) WO

 Snowberry Clearwing or Bumblebee Moth

 This moth is widespread and has been recorded in Richmond and

 in northwestern N.J. and southeastern N.Y. and Connecticut.

 Hemaris gracilis WO, the

 This day-flying moth is less common and has not been recorded in

-Kings, but has been seen in northeastern N.J. and southeastern N.Y.
-Questionable.
+Richmond, but has been seen in northeastern N.J. and southeastern N.Y.

-This moth is reported for Suffolk, and it is fairly often reported
+This moth is reported for Richmond, and it is fairly often reported

 along the coast from southern New Jersey